samsu007/Swiggy-Demo-Models/README.md

 install :

+Step 1 : Clone the repository

-npm install
+Step 2 : npm install

-create app folder

-inside app folder create three folder such as routes, controllers, models

-inside routes folder paste all route.js file

-inside controller folder paste all controller.js file

-inside model folder paste all model.js file

-create config folder in root directory and paste config.js file inside the config folder

-running a file in terminal : node server.js
+Step 3 : running a file in terminal : node server.js

-using postman tool to give get , post , update and delete request
+Step 4 : use postman tool to give get , post , update and delete request

 In this Api we using food-db database inside we have two collections one is customers and another is orders